 There is also integration with hundreds of iPhone apps, like time trackers and point of sale apps like Square and PayPal so you can customize the system even more.

 Xero doesn’t put a cap on the number of users, so all of your employees can access the service.

 Your bank accounts and credit cards sync automatically.
 You can also transfer data from other programs like Quickbooks.

-Wave is a cloud based accounting, invoicing, and bookkeeping program.
+Quicken alternative Wave is a cloud-based accounting, invoicing, and bookkeeping program.
 The program is free to use and comes with standard features like unlimited invoicing, expense tracking, personal and business accounting, and reporting.

 The ability to separate and track both personal and business accounts in one place makes Wave a standout.

-Wave is suitable for very small businesses like freelancers or contract workers who don’t need all the extra features of more sophisticated programs.
+Wave is suitable for tiny businesses like freelancers or contract workers who don’t need all the extra features of more sophisticated programs.